miku/span/docs/span.md

   File location (ISSN list or ID,ISIL). `span-oa-filter`, `span-update-labels` only.

 `-fc`
-  File in AMSL FreeContent API format about sources, collections and their OA status.
+  File in AMSL FreeContent API format about sources, collections and their OA status, `span-oa-filter` only.

 `-s`
   Field separator. `span-update-labels` only.